the-teacher/the_sortable_tree/README.md

 ### Is it fast?

 Hmmmm...

+* Development env
+* 584 elements
-Development env, 584 elements, 3 levels deep - rendered by 50 sec.
+* 3 levels deep - rendered by 50 sec.

 I think it is good result.

 Can you makes it fester?
 Welcome!